wenxiliao/UrbanRunoffRisk/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package provides functions to calculate environmental hazard and risk of mixtures using input from Excel files or interactive data input.
+This package provides functions to calculate hazard and risk of urban runoff mixtures using input from Excel files.

 ## Installation

-You can install the development version of UrbanRunoffRisk like so:
+You can install the development version of UrbanRunoffRisk following the steps below:

 ``` r
 # Install devtools if not already installed